-We define the \textit{empirical Rashomon set} (or simply \textit{Rashomon set}) as a subset of models of the hypothesis space $\F$ that have training performance close to the best model in the class, according to a loss function \citep{breiman2001statistical, srebro2010smoothness, fisher2018model, coker2018theory, tulabandhula2014robust}.
+The \textit{empirical Rashomon set} (or simply \textit{Rashomon set}) is a subset of models of the hypothesis space $\F$ that have training performance close to the best model in the class, according to a loss function \citep{breiman2001statistical, srebro2010smoothness, fisher2018model, coker2018theory, tulabandhula2014robust}.
 More precisely: \begin{definition}[Rashomon set] Given $\theta \geq 0$, a data set $S$, a hypothesis space $\F$, and a loss function $\phi$, the \textit{Rashomon set} $\hat{R}_{set}(\F, \theta)$ is the subspace of the hypothesis space defined as follows: